 Normally our musicians will perform in the community two to three times each term (Fall and Spring).
 These musical evenings typically take place in a senior's home, hospital or nearby mall, and serve to bring much joy and love into the hearts and minds of the audience, as well as further exposing the junior choir to performing.

 The junior choir participates with the senior choir in the 9:15 service on Sunday mornings.
 Junior choir members are required to be at church at 8:30 am on Sunday mornings in order to change into their gowns and prepare for the service.

-A committee of six to eight members supports the program, meeting regularly to plan practices, performances.
+A committee of six to eight members supports the program, meeting regularly to plan practices and performances.
 Program members 11 years and younger need to be accompanied by a parent or guardian.

 Music Director David McCartney and all our dedicated volunteers work hard to prepare for each ambitious season and success is dependant on regular attendance and commitment.
-Three consecutive absences from practice will require David's approval to remain on the list of performers for the trip.
+Three consecutive absences from practice will require David's approval to remain.

 We are expecting another great season of fine music, fellowship and fun.